Pine Ridge Indian Reservation: Bennett County Land dispute

 In 1975 in Cook v.
 Parkinson 525 F.2d 120 (8th Cir.
 1975) ruled that Bennett County was not considered part of the Pine Ridge Reservation.
 However, "the United States participated only as amicus before the Eighth Circuit Court of Appeals in Cook v.
 Parkinson, 525 F.2d 120 (8th Cir.
 1975) and is not bound by that decision because it did not participate in the litigation.
 The United States was a party in United States v.
 Bennett County, 394 F.2d 8 (8th Cir.
 1968), in which the State of South Dakota had to obtain permission from the Department of Interior in order to fix roads or condemn property in Bennett County, consistent with the property's reservation status as well as Putnam v.
 United States 248 F.2d 292 (8th Cir.
 1957) which ruled that "Bennett County is within the Pine Ridge Indian Reservation created by the Act of Congress of March 2, 1889, 25 Stat.
 888."

 The Federal Government recognizes Bennett County as being entirely within the Pine Ridge Indian Reservation.
-More recently in 2004, in State of South Dakota v.
+In 2004, in State of South Dakota v.
 Acting Great Plains Regional Director, Bureau of Indian Affairs Docket Number IBIA3-24-A the State of South Dakota argued against an Oglala Sioux Tribal member's application to the BIA to return a 10-acre tract of land in Bennett County into Federal Trust arguing it was outside of the Boundary of the Pine Ridge Reservation.
 The judge ruled in favor of the applicant and Bureau of Indian Affairs' affirmant that Bennett County is indeed within the boundaries of the Reservation.